 “Every system has its pros and cons – some people benefit, some do not.
 Some have power, some do not,” says Woltering.
 “So what does it mean if your innovation goes to scale?
 Maybe there’s a whole new power dimension.”

 Successfully scaling something may have unintended consequences.
 There are always tradeoffs and resistance to change.
 Woltering says the responsibility check can help actors in the development sector to think through these questions and consider what the possible outcomes could be.

-For more explanation on how and when to use the tool, we invite you to download the Scaling Scan which contains detailed practical information.
-We recommend the Excel sheet to have the average scores and results generated automatically.
+For more explanation on how and when to use the tool, we invite you to download the Scaling Scan (also available in Spanish) which contains detailed practical information.
+We recommend the Excel sheet (also available in Spanish) to have the average scores and results generated automatically.
 A condensed, two-page PDF is also available.